Siege of Paris (885–886): Siege

-Danish Vikings under Sigfred and Sinric sailed towards West Francia again in 885, having raided the north-eastern parts of the country before.
-Sigfred demanded a bribe from Charles, but was refused, and promptly led 700 ships up the Seine, carrying perhaps as many as 30,000 or 40,000 men.
-The number, the largest ever recorded for a Viking fleet in contemporary sources, originates from Abbo Cernuus.
+Vikings under Sigfred and Sinric sailed towards West Francia again in 885, having raided the north-eastern parts of the country before.
+Sigfred demanded a bribe from Charles but was refused, and he promptly led 700 ships up the Seine, carrying perhaps as many as 30,000 or 40,000 men.
+The number, the largest ever recorded for a Viking fleet in contemporary sources, originates from poet Abbo Cernuus.
 Although an eyewitness, there is general agreement among historians that Abbo's numbers are "a gross exaggeration," with Abbo being "in a class of his own as an exaggerator."
 Historian C. W. Previté-Orton has instead put the number of ships at 300, and John Norris at "some 300."
 Although the Franks tried to block the Vikings from sailing up the Seine, the Vikings eventually managed to reach Paris.
 Paris at this time was a town on an island, known today as Île de la Cité.
 Its strategic importance came from the ability to block ships' passage with its two low-lying footbridges, one of wood and one of stone.
 Not even the shallow Viking ships could pass Paris because of the bridges.
-Odo, Count of Paris prepared for the arrival of the Vikings by fortifying the bridgehead with two towers guarding each bridge.
-He was low on men, having no more than 200 men-at-arms available (also according to Abbo Cernuus), but led a joint defence with Gozlin, Bishop of Paris (the first "fighting bishop" in medieval literature), and had the aid of his brother, Robert, two counts and a marquis.
+Count Odo prepared for the arrival of the Vikings by fortifying the bridgehead with two towers guarding each bridge.
+He was low on men, having no more than 200 men-at-arms available (also according to Abbo), but led a joint defence with Gozlin, Bishop of Paris (the first "fighting bishop" in medieval literature), and had the aid of his brother Robert, two counts, and a marquis.